OpenIndiana/oi-docs/docs/notes/topics.md

 It might be easier to first populate this page with 3rd level subject headers and then later come back and assign pages.

+## FAQ

+Have a look at the [OpenSolaris FAQ](https://web.archive.org/web/20091001032442/http://www.opensolaris.com/learn/faq/) to see if it contains anything which we could use to enhance the OI FAQ.

 ## Handbook - Getting Started